dwww Home | Manual pages | Find package

 line on each dump line.
 The default is microsecond resolution.

--tttt Print a timestamp, as hours, minutes, seconds, and fractions of
+-tttt Print a timestamp, as hours, minutes, seconds, and fractions of a

 -ttttt Print a delta (microsecond or nanosecond resolution depending on

-the --time-stamp-precision option) between current and first
+the --time-stamp-precision option) between current and first line

 -u Print undecoded NFS handles.